The current Ghanaian political scene

 An economy in crisis

 While Ghana's economic growth is generally dynamic, the Covid-19 epidemic has put a serious brake on it, with only 0.4% growth in 2020.
-The curve rises in 2021 (4.7% of GDP) and then weakens in 2022 (3.6% of GDP).
-And according to the IMF, the situation will not improve immediately: Ghana's growth in 2023 will be around 2.8%, according to the institution.
-This slowdown can be explained by a rise in the level of inflation and by a crisis in public finances, a sector that has deteriorated in the wake of the pandemic and the Russian-Ukrainian conflict.
-Inflation is affecting imported goods (especially consumer goods and fuel), on which Ghana is highly dependent.
-It should be noted that while inflation has always been high in Ghana (around 10% in the 2000s), it reached record highs in December 2022: +60% in the price of foodstuffs!
-At the same time, the level of the national currency, the Cedi, has continued to fall against the dollar in 2022, with a drop in value of over 50%.
-In order to redress the situation, the Ghanaian government had to ask the IMF for assistance to meet the additional expenditures, a $3 billion bailout granted in mid-December 2022.
-As a result, public debt reached 85% of gdP, a "high risk of debt distress" for the IMF.
-The Ghanaian authorities have committed to take measures to restructure the public debt as soon as possible.
-Unfortunately, on January 18, 2023, Ghana, just after Zambia, became the second African country since the beginning of the Covid-19 era to default on its debt.
+Growth picked up again in 2021 (4.7% of GDP), then weakened in 2022 (3.4% of GDP) and 2023 (3.1% of GDP).
+This slowdown can be explained by rising inflation and a crisis in public finances, a sector that has deteriorated in the wake of the pandemic and the Russian-Ukrainian conflict.
+Inflation is affecting imported products (consumer goods and fuel in particular), on which Ghana is highly dependent.
+Although inflation has always been high in Ghana (around 10% in the 2000s), it reached record peaks in December 2022: +60% on food prices!
+At the same time, the level of the national currency, the Cédi, has continued to fall against the dollar.
+In order to redress the balance, the Ghanaian government had to ask the IMF for a $3 billion bailout in December 2022.
+As a result, public debt reached 85% of GDP, a "high risk of debt distress" for the IMF.
+The Ghanaian authorities pledged to take measures to restructure public debt as quickly as possible.
+Alas, on January 18, 2023, Ghana, just after Zambia, became the second African country since the beginning of the Covid-19 era to default on its debt.

-At the time of writing (2023), no solution had been put forward by the Ghanaian authorities to overcome this default.
-This is a major obstacle to the development of the country, which is threatened by poverty, with more than 30% of the population officially living in poverty in the country.
+Until the summer of 2024, no solution had been put forward by the Ghanaian authorities to overcome this default.
+This is a major impediment to the country's development, as poverty looms, with over 30% of the population officially living in poverty.
 A figure that is not going down.
-One of Ghana's economic and social challenges is certainly to reduce this situation, which requires the implementation of a more appropriate policy geared towards supporting growth, public spending for the poorest, and the implementation of sustainable programs in education, health and infrastructure development.
+So, one of Ghana's economic and social challenges is certainly to reduce this situation, by implementing a more appropriate policy geared towards supporting growth, public spending aimed at the most disadvantaged, and the implementation of sustainable programs in education, health and infrastructure development.
+In the summer of 2024, Ghana reached an agreement with its creditors (France and China) to repay its foreign debt ($5.4 billion).
+An agreement welcomed by the IMF Managing Director.
+In 2024, Ghana's growth picked up again (5.7% of GDP), but by 2025, inflation, although lower than in previous years, was still undermining the country's economy.